 "This earth is my witness."

-At that instant the earth goddess Prithvi emerged from the earth and said,
+At that time, the earth goddess Prithvi emerged and said,

 'Yes!
-It is so...I have directly beheld it!
-I along with the gods am your witness!"
+It is so...I have beheld it!
+I along with the gods, am your witness!'

-With this earth-touching gesture, Mara was finally defeated and Siddartha was left to attain enlightenment.
-Finally, after six years of struggle, he was granted the right to attain enlightenment under the Bodhi Tree.
-Under the guidance of all the Buddhas, Bodhisattvas, and other beings of the heavenly realms, he, the Enlightened One (Buddha) meditated without distraction.
+With this earth-touching gesture, Mara was finally defeated.
+Siddartha left to meet enlightenment.
+Finally, after six years of struggle, he was able to meet enlightenment under the Bodhi Tree.
+Under the guidance of all Buddhas, Bodhisattvas, and other heavenly beings, the Enlightened One meditated without distraction.
 He would often be called Sage of the Shakyas (Shakyamuni).
 During the night, he passed into various stages of meditation.

-Simultaneously, a caravan led by two merchant travelers, Trapusa and Bhallika, approached the area where the Buddha was residing.
-They were approached by a deva (deity) who urged the travelers to stop and offer food to the newly awakened Buddha, saying that this deed would bring them great merit.
+A caravan led by two merchant travelers, Trapusa and Bhallika, approached Buddha.
+They were approached by a deva (deity) who urged the travelers to stop and offer food to the awakened Buddha.
+They were told, this would bring them great merit.

-After the Buddha received the offering, the travelers asked to take refuge in the Buddha and the Dharma.
-So, they became the first lay disciples of Buddhism.
-By the end of his time around the Bodhi Tree, Buddha contemplated whether or not to teach his newly found understanding to the rest of the world.
+He further contemplated either to teach his newfound understanding to the rest of the world.
 He felt the truth of his realization would be too difficult for beings to understand, and he said:

 "Enough with teaching the Dhamma (Skt.
 Dharma]